-That said, we want to start to give you a sense of how we are thinking about our reopening.
-We hope that the trajectory of the virus in Rhode Island continues to be positive and that some of these restrictions can be loosened, but we expect that we will need to stay vigilant.
-Of course, it is also possible that we will need to change course entirely.
-This kind of uncertainty is hard to accept, but we know it is a part of all of our lives in 2020.
-As of today, we are working to accommodate all students at once on both our campuses for full days, with restrictions on the number of students in each classroom, and a variety of physical distancing and other health-promoting strategies throughout our campuses.
-Our guide will continue to be updated based upon local, state, and public health recommendations throughout the summer and parent communications will continue to be sent to all families.and
+With three scenarios prepared — in person, virtual and hybrid, our priority is to accommodate all students at once on both our campuses for full days, with restrictions on the number of students in each classroom, and a layering of physical distancing and other health-promoting strategies throughout our campuses.
+Our guide will continue to be updated based upon local, state, and public health recommendations.
+Parent communications will be sent to all families.and

 .
-Also, please add your comments to the Healthy Reopening Survey link on the last page of the Community Guide on the parent portal.
+Also, please add your comments to the Healthy Reopening Survey link on the last page of the Community Guide.
 Updates to the guide are dated on its first page.

 Guiding and organizing principles:

 - Ensure high-quality programming and courses in all divisions